d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 These chips had long been developed for accelerating graphics processing to benefit computer games.
 In particular, they were optimized for high throughput $4 \times 4$ matrix-vector products, which are needed for many computer graphics tasks.
-Fortunately, this math is strikingly similar to that required to calculate convolutional layers.
+Fortunately, this mathematics is strikingly similar to that required to calculate convolutional layers.
 Around that time, NVIDIA and ATI had begun optimizing GPUs for general computing operations,